hcai-mms/hcai-mms.github.io/_projects/2025_lit_1_multicap.md

 ---
 layout: project # do not change this
-title: 	Multiperspective Calibration of Populartiy in Recommender Systems (MultiCap)	# title of the project
+title: 	Multiperspective Calibration of Popularity in Recommender Systems (MultiCap)	# title of the project
 year: 2025-2027	# corresponding year/duration
 funding_agency: Linz Institute of Technology (LIT) # if needed
 ext_url: